MCP Server

 create_tag | Write | Create a workspace tag with a name and hex colour |

 Call get_cairn_context once at session start — it returns all workspace/project/column IDs and conventions in one call.
-When sequencing work, use list_ready_tasks instead of list_tasks to get only tasks with no pending blockers.
+Use list_ready_tasks to get only tasks with no pending blockers.
+Use search_notes or search_tasks with an empty query to list everything.

 Note and task IDs are stable across sessions.
 Fetch them once and reuse them for subsequent tool calls within the same session.